wkapil/distributedexternalsort/README.md

 ## Credits and thanks
 This is going to be distributed implementation of [External Sorting in Java 8](https://github.com/lemire/externalsortinginjava8).
+For distributed architecture we are using [JPPF](http://www.jppf.org/), which helps to distribut the process in tasks across cluster.
+We preferred JPPF as it is very easy to configure and deploy without much overhead even during execution.
+The deployment details with configurations can be located at [JPPF link](http://www.jppf.org/doc/v4/index.php?title=Main_Page).

 ## Licence
 This repository is released under [Apache 2 license](https://github.com/wkapil/distributedexternalsort/blob/master/LICENSE).